Numerix-DSP/siglib/Applications/DigitalFilterPlus/readme.md

 This is the complete package for DFPlus digital filter design program.

+Due to it's age, this program is now deprecated and completely unsupported.
+If you would like to design filters then you are recommended to use the pyFilter applications, which you can find in the SigLib download.

 Full documentation is in the docs folder.

 Binary releases for Linux, macOS and Windows are in the releases folder.